securityfirst/secfirst.org/content/privacy.md

 **E-newsletter**

 We use a third party provider, Mailchimp, to deliver occasional e-newsletters.
 We gather statistics around email opening and clicks using industry standard technologies including clear gifs to help us monitor and improve our e-newsletter.
-For more information, please see Mailchimp Privacy Notice.
+(See "Use of data processors," below.)

 **People who contact us via social media**

 We utilise Facebook, Twitter, Instagram (no idea why we do that because it's mostly pictures of people posing and trying to look cool), Linkedin and Hootsuite to manage our social media interactions with the public.

-If you send us a private or direct message via social media the message will either be immediately deleted if sensitive or held for a maximum of a month.
+If you send us a private or direct message via social media the message will either be immediately deleted, if sensitive, or held for a maximum of one month.
 It will not be shared with any other organisations.

 **People who email us**